switch-ch/cloudservice-owncloud/source/cesnet/architecture.rst

 High Availability
 -----------------

-*Pacemaker resources setup, resource agents - @berosek*
+Pacemaker_ 1.1 on top of RedHat's CMAN 3.0. is being used as High Availability resource manager for all services and applications.
+Main advantages for this setup are defined order in which individual resources are being started, default locations where services are being run, automatic distribution of services based on their mutual linkage, periodical checks if all services are running and of cause HA.
+We are using basic Resource Agents (RAs) available from system repository for controlling Apachei, IP aliases and PostgreSQL services.
+Due to the lack of repository RA for PgPool we adopt our own script.
+From the OC point of view we are using six resources all of them running in active-passive mode.
+First of all IP alias for database is started on one node after which PostgreSQL DB is started on the same node.
+Start of the PgPool RA is the next step, which takes place on different node then the DB.
+Both IPv4 and IPv6 aliases for OC service are started on the same node as PgPool is running and finally Apache RA is started.
+Pacemaker guaranties shutdown of all services in exactly backward order if necessary.

 User Authentication
 -------------------

 Authentication of users is based on SAML.
 It relies on the SimpleSAMLphp_ backend application for authentication and providing user's metadata.
-SimpleSAMLphp backend is configured with eduID_ and eduGAIN_ IdP (Identity Providers) metadata and acts like an SP (Service Provider) in the federations.
+SimpleSAMLphp backend is configured with eduID_ IdP (Identity Providers) metadata and acts like an SP (Service Provider) in the federations.
 When users try to log in, they are presented with a WAYF_ page, where they can pick their home organizations.
 They are then redirected to their organization's IdP login page where they log in.
 After a successful log in, we get all necessary information about a user (EPPN, e-mail) from user's home organization IdP.